tydar/eleventy-personal-blog/posts/module-to-command-gitlab-ansible.md

 And it works!
 But I'm still unsure why the module is broken.
 I know that it is using an earlier version of the gitlab-python library, so my best guess is that the library version it is using doesn't know how to register with a more recent GitLab controller.
 An updated module would be nice if this is the case.
 But a role making use of the CLI tooling works perfectly for now.

 Overall this process was a good proving of the basic troubleshooting methodology: identify where it breaks, make a hypothesis, and test that hypothesis.
-When your hypothesis isn't quite write, test a slightly different way to identify where the problem lies.
+When your hypothesis isn't quite right, test a slightly different way to identify where the problem lies.